-- a) The applicant household meets HUD's Low-to Moderate-Income (LMI) requirements. - b) Owners of single-family homes, including mobile homes.
+a) The applicant household meets HUD's Low-to Moderate-Income (LMI) requirements.

+b) Owners of single-family homes, including mobile homes.
 NOTE: Mobile Housing Units (MHUs or mobile homes) are eligible for rehabilitation at the discretion of the program.
 However, in order to be cost effective, the MHU to be rehabilitated must be no more than 5 years old at the time of assistance and the repair costs necessary to rehabilitate the MHU must not exceed \$5,000 (hard and soft construction costs).
 Any MHU that is older than 5 years old or has an estimated repair cost greater than \$5,000 shall require the MHU to be replaced with a MHU.
-The MHU must meet HQS upon completion. - c) Structure was impacted by the June 2016 floods (DR-4273) - d) Structure was the primary residence of the applicant at the time of the disaster.
+The MHU must meet HQS upon completion.

+c) Structure was impacted by the June 2016 floods (DR-4273)

+d) Structure was the primary residence of the applicant at the time of the disaster.
 NOTE: Second homes as defined by IRS Publication 936 are not eligible for assistance.
-Additionally, seasonal, short-term and vacation rental properties are not eligible for assistance. - e) Homes that have suffered substantial damage will also qualify for assistance to mitigate against future losses and to comply with local building and zoning codes to address future flood risk.
-Based on recent federal guidance (Federal Register Notice 81 FR 5989, published on November 21, 2016), the State will require that buildings elevated with CDBG-DR dollars adopt standards using the best available flood elevation data plus freeboard, a factor of safety specified in the Building Code.
-The State's intention is to utilize Flood Insurance Rate Maps (FIRMs) when they are issued and to require that projects funded with CDBG-DR meet FIRM elevation plus freeboard, a factor of safety specified in the Building Code.

-- f) The homeowner must agree to own the home and use the home as their primary residence for a period of 3 years after rehabilitation or replacement as secured through a housing covenant. - g) If located in a floodplain, the applicant must acquire flood insurance for the duration of ownership and comply with obligations to notify future owners of flood-insurance requirements.
+Additionally, seasonal, short-term and vacation rental properties are not eligible for assistance.

+e) Homes that have suffered substantial damage will also qualify for assistance to mitigate against future losses and to comply with local building and zoning codes to address future flood risk.
+Based on recent federal guidance (Federal Register Notice 81 FR 5989, published on November 21, 2016), the State will require that buildings elevated with CDBGf) The homeowner must agree to own the home and use the home as their primary residence for a period of 3 years after rehabilitation or replacement as secured through a housing covenant forgivable promissory note and lien. g) If located in a floodplain, the applicant must acquire flood insurance for the duration of ownership and comply with obligations to notify future owners of flood-insurance requirements.
 The West Virginia Department of Commerce will provide a flood insurance premium for one year for each applicant that has been elevated in the 100-year floodplain.